Alenia Aermacchi M-346 Master: Operational history

+Italian Air Force

-The Italian Air Force intended to acquire a first batch of 15 low rate production M-346 aircraft.
+In 2007, it was reported that the Italian Air Force intended to initially acquire a batch of 15 low rate production M-346s.
 On 18 June 2009, Alenia Aermacchi announced they had received an order for the first six with an option for nine more.
 In September 2015, the Italian Air Force started their first training course using the M-346 trainer.

-The M-346 was named the winner of a competition by the United Arab Emirates at the IDEX 2009 defense show in Abu Dhabi on 25 February 2009.
-The official said the order involved delivery of 48 aircraft to be used for pilot training and light attack duties.
-A final request for proposals in 2010 had set the requirement at 20 trainers, 20 aircraft for combat duties, and the remainder would go toward the creation of an aerobatic team.
-However, by January 2010, negotiations to sign a contract had reportedly stalled over specifications.
+In March 2016, Finmeccanica signed a contract worth over 300 million Euros with the Italian Ministry of Defence for nine M-346, bringing the number of aircraft ordered by Italy to 18.

+In February 2018, the Italian Air Force received its 18th M-346, concluding the force's acquisition program.
+In 2019, four more M-346 were delivered to the newly formed Italian Air Force/Leonardo International Flight Training School (IFTS) at Galatina Air Base.

+On 12 September 2024, the Italian Air Force's aerobatic team Frecce Tricolori unveiled the M-346 as its new aircraft to replace the Aermacchi MB-339-A/PAN, alongside a new livery designed by Pininfarina.

+Singapore Air Force

-In July 2010, the M-346 was selected by Republic of Singapore Air Force (RSAF) to replace the ST Aerospace A-4SU Super Skyhawks in the Advanced Jet Training (AJT) role, based at BA 120 Cazaux Air Base in France.
+In July 2010, the M-346 was selected by the Republic of Singapore Air Force (RSAF) to replace the ST Aerospace A-4SU Super Skyhawks in the Advanced Jet Training (AJT) role, based at BA 120 Cazaux Air Base in France.
 In a press release by the Singaporean Ministry of Defence on 28 September 2010, ST Aerospace was awarded the contract to acquire twelve M-346 and a ground-based training system on behalf of RSAF.
 As stipulated in the contract, ST Aerospace acts as the main contractor in the maintenance of the aircraft after delivery by Alenia Aermacchi while Boeing supplies the training system.
 The RSAF holds the distinction of being the first export customer for the type.